hpyproject/hpy/docs/api.rst

    right now.
 Please rephrase/rewrite :)

-The biggest difference is that in the old Python/C API, multiple ``PyObject *`` references to the same objects are completely equivalent to each other.
-In particular, it does not matter on which particular reference you call ``Py_INCREF`` and ``Py_DECREF``, as long as the total number of increfs and decrefs is the same at the end of the object lifetime.
+The biggest difference is that in the old Python/C API, multiple ``PyObject *`` references to the same objects are completely equivalent to each other, and they can be passed to Python/C API functions interchangeably.
+In particular, it does not matter which particular reference you call ``Py_INCREF`` and ``Py_DECREF`` on, as long as the total number of increfs and decrefs to the underlying object is the same at the end of the object lifetime.

 For example, the following is a perfectly valid piece of Python/C code::